 As an introvert, and especially as a thought-intensive INTP it can be difficult to look outside when the inside world is so fascinating.
 Practice intentionally pausing every day, multiple times a day, to tune into your partner.
 How was her/his day?
 What is his/her body language telling you?
 Is there a way that you could help him/her?
 Make a mental note whenever your partner talks about what makes them happy.
 Keep track of things like favorite foods, drinks, colors, movies, books, etc,… Remembering “favorites” can help you to show attentiveness and care for your partner.
 Before you go to bed at night, let your partner know something positive you appreciated about them that day.
 Tell them you love them (if you’re at that level in a relationship).
 Don’t expect your partner to ask for help every time they need it, but look for ways that you can volunteer to help without having to be tracked down.

 As an INTP you have countless gifts and strengths in a relationship.
 This article is focusing on common weaknesses, but it certainly doesn’t mean that’s all you have to offer.
 In fact, you might not struggle with these things!
 Don’t let yourself get frustrated with your weaknesses – work on them, yes, but also remember your many strengths.
 INTPs like you are often creative, imaginative, ingenious, thought-provoking, and open-minded.
 You can show your partner new ways of seeing the world and solving problems!
 Take heart and be encouraged.
 None of these possible mistakes are a recipe for relationship failure, especially if you work to solve them.

-If you’d like to find out more about your INTP personality type, be sure to check out Joel and Antonia’s INTP personality course!
+If you’d like to find out more about your INTP personality type, be sure to check out Joel and Antonia’s INTP personality Owners Manual!